 The study employed structural equation modelling (SEM) to examine effects among the variables.
-SEM considers between each latent constructs and observed indicators.
+SEM considers the element between each latent constructs and observed indicators.
 SEM is a blend of two statistical methods of factor analysis and path analysis into one broad statistical method [47] [48].
-According to [47], SEM consists of two-parts 1) measurement of the part that relates the observed variable with latent variable through confirmatory factor analysis, and structural part 2) that relationship between latent variable with regression simultaneous.
+According to [47], SEM consists of two-parts 1) measurement of the part that relates the observed variable with latent variable through confirmatory factor analysis, and structural part 2) that establishes the relationship between the latent variables with regression simultaneously.